Participating in #RedMyLips has been a great experience for me because it is a cause that I believe in.

 Studies show men perceive women who wear red on dating profiles as both sexier and more open to a sexual encounter.

-I didn’t want to appear sexier or more open to a sexual encounter because of my unfortunate ex who used to call me a “used car” and because of a friend who once asked me if I cheated on my husband.
-Could all this be attached to my wearing red lipstick?
+I didn’t want to appear sexier or more open to a sexual encounter because of my unfortunate ex who used to call me a “used car” and because of men who grab/harass/make lewd comments.
+Could this be because I wear red lipstick?
 In my head, yes.
+But I’m not backing down.

 By wearing red lipstick again, I felt like I was visible again and I was both uncomfortable and excited.
 Red is a power color, and it definitely gave me more confidence.
 By wearing red lipstick for almost two weeks consistently for #RedMyLips I realized that I enjoy it..
 I enjoy the way I look with red lipstick, but more than that, I am ready.
 I am ready to be visible again.
 So I will wear red in solidarity with survivors, but, also, to take back my identity a little at a time.